Covid-19 workplace safety toolkit

 Self-isolation and testing

-They may also need to self-isolate if they have close contact with someone who later tests positive.
-If your staff are returning from abroad, you should make sure they check the latest guidance to find out if they need to self-isolate for 14 days before returning to work.
+If your staff are returning from abroad, you should make sure they check the latest guidance to find out if they need to self-isolate before returning to work.

 You should give staff the support they need to self-isolate.
 Find out more about how the council can support those required to stay at home to protect others.